Hong Kong Dining

 Snacks: Traditional snacks include Wonton Noodles, Fish Ball Noodles, Pineapple Bread as well as the Spicy Fish Balls and Tingzai Porridge mentioned above.
 Wonton Noodles are just like its name - a combination of wonton and noodles.
 Fish Ball Noodles are made with rice noodle, fish, beef etc.

-1. In order to better serve the interests of customers, HK Tourism Board

-	recommends some qualified restaurants which are rated by the public and

-	guaranteed to meet the following standards: Provide tasty food with clearly

-	marked prices; Display clear food menus; Ensure good customer service with well

-	trained and knowledgeable front-line staff.
-This kind of restaurants displays a

-	sign with the wording: 'A Quality Restaurant recognized by the HK Tourism

-	Board'.2.
-Most restaurants in the city accept reservations.
-Chinese tea houses

-	and famous western style restaurants have no vacant seats during lunch time (1

-	p.m. to 2 p.m.), at night and on weekends, so it is a good idea to make

-	reservations.
+1. In order to better serve the customers, local Tourism Board recommends some qualified restaurants, which are rated by the public and are guaranteed to meet the following standards: providing tasty food with clearly marked prices; displaying clear menus with prices for food and beverage; ensuring good customer service with well trained and knowledgeable front-line staff.
+This kind of restaurants displays a sign with the words of “Quality Tourism Services”.